MuhammadZaidAbbasi/PMS/README.md

 Open the Maven tab (right sidebar).

-Click the refresh button 🔄
+Click the refresh button 🔄or run:

+mvn clean install

+🏃 Step 6: Run the Application
+Locate the LoginApp.java class (contains the main() method).

+Right-click and choose Run 'LoginApp.main()'.

+🎉 The GUI should launch successfully!